cuygur/explorewanchain/staking/faq.md

    <br/><br/>

   <li>
-    <b>Q:</b> I deployed the contract on the test chain, and successfully reversed the contract address, but I could not call the contract, what is the reason?
+    <b>Q:</b> I deployed a contract on the test chain, but I could not call the contract, what is the reason?
   </li>
    <b>A:</b> Please change Solidity compiler to 0.5.1 or above.
    <br/><br/>

   <li>
-    <b>Q:</b> My validator node has been running for +8 days now, but it seems that the 'Total reward' is still 0 ...is there something in the configuration that I forgot to do or...?
+    <b>Q:</b> My validator node has been running for +8 days now, but it seems that the 'Total reward' is still 0.
+Is there something in the configuration that I forgot to do?
   </li>
     <b>A:</b> Please update GWAN to the most recent version.
     <br/><br/>

   <li>
-    <b>Q:</b> What happened if I register the same pk1/pk2 from 2 addresses?
-Replace with the second or more self stake?
+    <b>Q:</b> What happens if I register the same pk1/pk2 from 2 addresses?
   </li>
     <b>A:</b> The second register transaction will fail.
     <br/><br/>